• Skip to primary navigation

 Ingredients and substitutions for Biscoff Chocolate Chip Cookies

 • Butter: Unsalted butter is used for the cookie, but if all you have on hand is salted, that works as a fine substitute, just leave out any salt suggested in the recipe.
-See FAQ’s for the amount of butter you’ll need for the browned butter.
+As is the case with browned butter, you will need 160 grams / 5.6 ounces to create 130 grams / 4.6 ounces brown butter with the loss of moisture.

 • Sugar: The brown sugar helps to make the cookies chewy, however, you could substitute or even do a 50/50 mixture of superfine or caster sugar alongside the brown sugar.